 heterozygous display the trait but it is not a lethal trait or anything.
 It’s a short-limbed dwarfism

 characterized by a larger head.
-It’s due to a mutation in the fibroblast growth factor.
+It’s due to a mutation in the fibroblast growth factor receptor.

-Now, if you happen to be autosomal recessive for this disorder, it turns out to be fatal.
+Now, if you happen to be homozygous for this disorder, it turns out to be fatal.

 As you can see in this pedigree, the individual in the lower right, so individual Roman numeral III,